kislay536/kislay536.github.io/_projects/Metro-MPI++.md

 * **Sequential Assignment**: After sorting, the framework iterates through the list of partition instances and assigns them sequential, incremental ranks starting from 1 (e.g., 1, 2, 3, ...).

-* **Centralized Mapping**: These assignments are stored in a map (`m_mpiRankMap`), which serves as the single source of truth for retrieving the rank of any partition instance or the system process during the analysis.
+* **Centralized Mapping**: These assignments are stored in a map (`m_mpiRankMap`), which serves as the directory for retrieving the rank for any partition instance or the system process during the analysis.
 The final rank for each port and its communication partners is stored directly within the Port and CommunicationPartner data structures.

 The reason we introduce MPI ranks here, even though ranks are a runtime assignment/property, is because by doing this we can correlate any identifier of the partitions with the rank as we control the rank assignment.
 More importantly, it makes the generation of MPI structures and MPI send & receive functions very straightforward.